Chig00/demiduel/README.md

 # demiduel
-A free, open-source card game.
+A free, open-source card game loosely based on the Pokemon TCG.